AfroDex/backend-replacement/docs/api/README.md

-These are third-party libraries; as such, Bitcratic has no control over them and offers no support for them.
+These are third-party libraries; as such, AfroDex has no control over them and offers no support for them.
 You should review their source code to make sure they are bug-free, safe, secure, and fit for your use.

 If you would like to add your library to this list, let us know by opening an issue.